Medical Editor: John P. Cunha, DO, FACOEP

-Other Adverse Reactions Observed During the Clinical Studies of Qutenza (capsaicin 8% patch)
+Other Adverse Reactions Observed During The Clinical Studies Of QUTENZA

-General Disorders and Administration Site Conditions: Application site urticaria, Application site paresthesia, Application site dermatitis, Application site hyperesthesia, Application site excoriation, Application site warmth, Application site anesthesia, Application site bruising, Application site inflammation, Application site exfoliation, Peripheral edema
+General Disorders and Administration Site Conditions: Application site urticaria, Application site paresthesia, Application site dermatitis, Application site hyperesthesia, Application site excoriation, Application site warmth, Application site anesthesia, Application site bruising, Application site inflammation, Application site exfoliation, Application site vesicles, Application site irritation, Peripheral edema

 Nervous System Disorders: Headache, Burning sensation, Peripheral sensory neuropathy, Dizziness, Dysgeusia, Hyperesthesia, Hypoesthesia

 Respiratory, Thoracic and Mediastinal Disorders: Cough, Throat irritation

 Skin and Subcutaneous Tissue Disorders: Abnormal skin odor

 Because adverse reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 The following adverse reactions have been identified during post approval use of QUTENZA: second degree burn and scarring; accidental exposure (including eye pain, cough, eye and throat irritation).